 Market your brand

-None of the practices above will matter if you don’t let people outside your organization know about them, so marketing your employer brand is a must.
-You should start by developing your corporate website and social media presence.
-This will be many potential candidates’ first introduction to your company, and a poor user experience can sour what would otherwise be a long, productive relationship.
-Ensure that your online channels are professional and highlight why your organization is an amazing place to work.
-Engaging in digital marketing efforts, like promoting your brand on social media and communicating with your target candidates on the platforms they favor, is another excellent way to establish your brand as one employees want to join.
+Marketing your employer brand is the first step to propelling all practices above.
+Start with developing your corporate website and social media presence, as this is many potential candidates’ introduction to your company, and a poor user experience can sour what would otherwise be a long, productive relationship.
+Ensure a professional online presence and highlight your unique workplace culture.
+Communicating with your target candidates on the platforms they prefer is another excellent way to attract the right talents and meet them where they are.

 Prioritize diversity when hiring.